dougp2/Multi_Timer_V2/README.md

-An Arduino library containing several types of non-blocking millis timers for general use.
-Any reasonable number of timers in any combination can be used.
-The timers must be updated repeatedly in loop() and two calls are provided for this - one for updating a single timer instance and another for updating all timers at once.
+An Arduino library containing several types of non-blocking millis timers for general use.&nbsp; Any reasonable number of timers in any combination can be used.&nbsp;  The timers must be updated repeatedly in loop() and two calls are provided for this - one for updating a single timer instance and another for updating all timers at once.